The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 pred_series.iloc[:n_missing] = nuclear.iloc[:n_missing]

-Now we can run the following loop, which fills in the elements from number 21 (which is the 22nd) to the end.
+Now we can run the following loop, which fills in the elements from index 21 (which is the 22nd element) to the end.
 Each element is the sum of the value from the previous year and the predicted year-over-year difference.

 for i in range(n_missing, len(pred_series)):